restub/restub/README.md

 * Use unannotated POCO classes for requests and responses
 * Execute HTTP GET, POST, HEAD, PUT, PATCH, OPTIONS or DELETE requests
 * Implement Authenticator if your API requires authentication
+* Supports synchronous and asynchronous request execution
-* Supports .NET 4.6.2 and .NET 6.0 frameworks
+* Targets .NET 4.6.2 and .NET 6.0 frameworks

 ## Disadvantages

-* No async support as of now (planned for the future versions)
-* No support for XML serialization (currently not planned)
+* No support for XML serialization
 * Depends on RestSharp and Newtonsoft.Json libraries.

 <details>